rmw-link/blog-vuepress2/site/en/readme.md

 Information sorting is manipulated and social relationships are locked up.
 The platform is the God of the meta-universe, living and dying, and those who question are demoted and banned.

-Like a fish on anvil, I don't like this world and I want to seek change.
+Like a fish on an anvil.
+I don't like this world and I want to seek change.

 I want to rebuild a new Internet: **let everyone own their own data.
 Let the people's data belong to the people.**